 - Strike - The price at which the contract can be exercised.
 Strike prices are fixed in the contract.
 For call options, the strike price is where the security can be bought (up to the expiration date), while for put options the strike price is the price at which shares can be sold.
 The difference between the underlying security's current market price and the option's strike price represents the amount of profit per share gained upon the exercise or the sale of the option.
 This is true for options that are in the money; the maximum amount that can be lost is the premium paid.

 - Last - the last traded price for the Put or Call.

-- Theoretical Value - Theoretical Value is the hypothetical value of the option, calculated by the Black-Scholes Option Pricing Model.
+- Theoretical Value - Theoretical Value is the hypothetical value of the option, calculated by the Binomial Option Pricing Model.

 - Delta - Delta measures the sensitivity of an option's theoretical value to a change in the price of the underlying asset.
 It is normally represented as a number between minus one and one, and it indicates how much the value of an option should change when the price of the underlying stock rises by one dollar.

 - Gamma - Gamma measures the rate of change in the delta for each one-point increase in the underlying asset.
 It is a valuable tool in helping you forecast changes in the delta of an option or an overall position.
 Gamma will be larger for the at-the-money options, and gets progressively lower for both the in- and out-of-the-money options.
 Unlike delta, gamma is always positive for both calls and puts.

 - Theta - Theta is a measure of the time decay of an option, the dollar amount that an option will lose each day due to the passage of time.
 For at-the-money options, theta increases as an option approaches the expiration date.
 For in- and out-of-the-money options, theta decreases as an option approaches expiration.